-By applying the circuit principles to the four possible combinations of input/output sinking/sourcing types, there are four circuits, as shown above.
+The four possible combinations of input/output sinking/sourcing circuits are shown below.
 The common terminal is the terminal that serves as the common return path for all I/O points in the bank.

 Below are detailed electrical diagrams for sinking and sourcing configurations, showing typical PLC input module and field device circuitry.

 Common terminals and how to use them